-You cannot specify any other switches to the SET mirrorset -name command when you use the REMOVE switch.
+Note You cannot specifi when you use the y any other switches to the SET mirrorset -name command

 Removes members from an existing mirrorset.
 The disk drive specified by disk-name is removed from the mirrorset specified by mirrorset-name.
 The removed disk drive is added to the failedset and a new member is autospared into the mirrorset (if applicable).